-- General Fund the School's primary operating fund that accounts for all financial resources of the school, except those that are required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds. - Special Revenue Fund to account for the proceeds of specific revenues sources that are restricted or committed to expenditures for a specific purpose, including all federal grant revenues passed through the School District. - Debt Service Fund to account for the accumulation of resources for, and payment of general long-term debt principal, interest, and related costs.
+- General Fund the School's primary operating fund that accounts for all financial resources of the school, except those that are required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds. - Special Revenue Fund to account for the proceeds of specific revenues sources that are restricted or committed to expenditures for a specific purpose, including all federal grant revenues passed through the School District.

 For the purpose of these statements, the general and capital projects funds are considered major funds.
-The debt service and special revenue funds are non-major funds and reported as other governmental funds.
+The special revenue funds are non-major funds and reported as other governmental funds.